Asian Australian Football Championships: Teams

-Teams that have competed include the Hong Kong Dragons, Singapore Wombats, Bali Geckos, Brunei Sharks, China Blues, China Reds, Japan Goannas, Philippine Eagles, Indonesian Bintangs/Volcanoes (as a combined Jakarta and Bali side), Jakarta Bintangs, Thailand Tigers, Vietnam Swans, Malaysian Warriors, Dubai Heat, Cambodian Eagles, Lao Elephants, Myanmar Fighting Cocks, PNG Muruks and Macau Lightning.

 History

 The Asian Australian Football Championships were first held in 2000, although a precursor tournament named the Four Nations Cup was held in Bangkok, Thailand in 1999.

 There was an offer in 2005 to make the championships part of the Arafura Games, in Darwin, Australia, but this was turned down by Asian clubs.

 In 2008 a junior division was introduced, however this was short-lived.

 While traditionally the tournament has been dominated by expat-Australian players, local players are becoming more prominent with 40 local players from China, Cambodia, Laos, Thailand, Indonesia, Philippines and Vietnam competing in an East Asia vs South East Asia local player exhibition game in 2015.
 In 2016 an All-Asian Cup was held the day before the Asian Championships with three all-local player teams.
 In 2017 a local player quota of 2-players per team was introduced.
 In 2015 the tournament was expanded to two divisions, with a 16-a-side first division and a 12-a-side second division.

 In 2018 the tournament also included a women's division, with a record 21 teams from 13 countries competing.